PiotrJustyna/alex-sandbox/readme.md

 * a dockerized development environment
 * build/run scripts
+* examples:
-* starting example
+  * lexers
+  * haskell files interfacing generated lexers
+  * input text file

 ## to use

 * start development environment or work with your local haskell/cabal installation
 * `./build.sh`:
-  * generates lexer using alex
+  * generates lexers using alex
-  * builds the haskell code
+  * builds and lints the haskell code
-  * lints it
 * `./run.sh` - executes the compiled code
-* output: `["word: Hello","punctuation: ,","word: World","punctuation: !"]`
+* output (depending on chosen example, but showing example 1 in this case): `["word: Hello","punctuation: ,","word: World","punctuation: !"]`

 Now that you have a basic development loop established, you can start building more sophisticated lexers with alex and execute them with your input.